Skip to Content

 Learn More About EMDR

 EMDR is a clinical treatment that has successfully helped more than a million people.
 The validity and reliability of EMDR has been established by rigorous research.
-There are currently nineteen controlled studies of EMDR.
+There are many controlled studies of EMDR.

 Find more details about EMDR here: